NikolayDimov/Angular-Project-CarSale/README.md

 # Angular-Project-CarSale

+CarSale

+This project was generated with Angular CLI version 16.1.4.
+Development server

+Run ng serve for a dev server.
+Navigate to http://localhost:4200/.
+The application will automatically reload if you change any of the source files.

-The Project CarSale app is using Angular, HTML and CSS, and Firebase Realtime Database as a server In CarSale app clients can browse existing cars, check cars details and upload their ads after registration
+The Project CarSale app is using Firebase Realtime Database as a server.
+In CarSale app clients can browse existing cars, check cars details and upload their ads after registration.
+Edit and delete cars offers is also available.

 Functionalities: